-The Oman Government Budget for 2014 based on the oil price of USD 85 per barrel provides for an expenditure of RO 13.5 Billion of which RO 3.2 Billion will be for investments in oil and gas industry while RO 9 Billion is allocated for social requirements like education, health, housing and training.
-The infrastructure projects like the expansions at Dugum port with Special Economic Zone, Airports expansion at Muscat and Salalah, New airports at Sohar will continue as planned.
-The Railway Project in Oman which is expected to provide a boost to jobs and economic development is being pursued actively by the Government of Oman.
+The Oman Government Budget for 2015 based on the oil price of around USD 75 per barrel provides for an expenditure of RO 14.1 Billion of which RO 2.1 Billion will be for investments in oil and gas industry and RO3.8 Billion will be for defense & security while RO 5.2 Billion is allocated for social requirements like education, health, housing and training.
+The Budget Deficit of RO 2.5 Billion will be mainly funded from previous year's surplus of RO 1 Billion and reserves of RO 0.7 Billion.
+Planned borrowings is RO 0.6 Billion.
+The infrastructure projects like the expansions at Duqum port with Special Economic Zone, Airports expansion at Muscat and Salalah, New airports at Sohar will continue as planned.
+The growth in GDP is estimated at 5% for 2015.
+The Sultanate of Oman is looking at being the logistical hub for entire GCC Region and the rail network will be a key factor.
+The Oman Rail Project which is expected to provide a boost to jobs and economic development is progressing on faster pace.
 The Preliminary Design Consultancy services contract has been tendered and the project is planned for completion by 2018.
-The Small and Medium Enterprise (SME) Fund has been established with a targeted capital of RO 100 Million of which the tranches of RO 20 Million raised each year starting from 2014.
-This will be used for funding the SME entities for working capital as well as other financial requirements.
-The CBO has also set a minimum level of 5% of total loans for the SME sector for the commercial banks.
+The Small and Medium Enterprise (SME) Development Fund (Al Namaa) established with a targeted capital of RO 100 Million of which the first tranche of RO 20 Million was raised in 2014.
+The target date for the minimum level of 5% of total loans for the SME sector for the commercial banks has been extended to December 2015.
 The planned government expenditure is expected to provide adequate business opportunities for the banks, especially in financing for working capital and equipment.
 The projects will also increase the business opportunities for sub-contractors.
 The increased employment of Omanis in the various projects and the companies under SME sector will provide a wider market for personal lending.

-The Rial Omani lending rates reduced by 0.25% in 2013 while the foreign currency rates reduced marginally by 0.08%.
-The Rial Omani time deposit rates also decreased by 0.25% in 2013 due to the surplus liquidity.
-A further reduction in the interest rate ceiling of personal loans from 7% in 2012 to 6% during 2013 and increase competition are likely to tighten the interest margin in 2014.
-The interest rate on Central Bank CD is expected to remain at around 0.13%.
+The Rial Omani lending rates reduced by 0.32% in 2014 while the foreign currency rates increased marginally by 0.08%.
+The Rial Omani time deposit rates also decreased marginally by 0.09% in 2014 due to the surplus liquidity.
+The interest margin is likely to be under pressure in 2015 due to competition.
+The interest rate on Central Bank CD is expected to remain at around 0.13% while the revival of Treasury Bills by the CBO will offer the banks additional option of investing the surplus funds at a better yield.

-The impact of Islamic Banking in the market has not been significant during 2013 as this is the first year of operation for the Islamic Banks and the windows.
+The Islamic Banks and the windows are growing in size though there is no significant impact expected on the conventional banks.
 There would be both opportunities and threats from the Islamic Banking as it matures and the customers understand better the products or services offered.